Fonts

 Restart xochitl

 After rebuilding the font cache, you need to restart xochitl.
-This is because it doesn't re-read the font cache after starting, it only reads it once when it starts up.
+This is because it doesn't automatically re-read the font cache files every time they get rebuilt, it only reads them once when it starts up.

 systemctl restart xochitl.service